 - Feeling with someone sad, upset, or hurting, rather than feeling sorry for them.

-- Managing conflict and not avoiding tough conversations.
+- Practicing management skills such as managing conflict and not avoiding tough conversations.

 - Showing up in small moments over time.
 Growing trust and confidence isn’t done in one day.